runtimeverification/javamop/README.md

    addition of the ```-javaagent:agent.jar```, as shown above.

-2. For Maven-based projects which have tests, can simply run ```mvn test```, after modifying the individual projects ```pom.xml``` to have an element like the following:
+2. For Maven-based projects which have tests, users can simply run ```mvn test```, after modifying the individual projects ```pom.xml``` to have an element like the following: